Two Characterizations of Geometrically Infinite Actions on Gromov Hyperbolic Spaces: Escaping Closed Geodesics

-Together with the standing assumption that the action is non-elementary (which ensures the existence of independent hyperbolic elements), we have a finiteness statement about conjugacy classes. \begin{lemma} For any $r > 0$, there are only finitely many conjugacy classes of hyperbolic elements in $G$ with translation length less than $r$. \end{lemma} \begin{proof} Let $r > 0$, and let $g \in G$ be a hyperbolic element with $\tau(g) < r$.
+Since the action is non-elementary, there are infinitely many conjugacy classes of hyperbolic elements.
+An immediate consequence of the \textbf{NEHE Assumption} is the following finiteness statement about conjugacy classes. \begin{lemma} For any $r > 0$, there are only finitely many conjugacy classes of hyperbolic elements in $G$ with translation length less than $r$. \end{lemma} \begin{proof} Let $r > 0$, and let $g \in G$ be a hyperbolic element with $\tau(g) < r$.
 By our assumption, there exists $h \in G$ and an axis $\gamma$ of $g$ such that $d(h o, \gamma) \le R_0$.
 Thus, we can choose a point $x \in \gamma$ satisfying $d(h o, x) \le R_0$.
 Applying the triangle inequality and using Lemma~\ref{translationDistance}, we estimate: